Uniqueness of Meromorphic Functions With Respect To Their Shifts Concerning Derivatives: Introduction and main results

 \section{Introduction and main results}

 Throughout this paper, we assume that the reader have a knowledge of the fundamental results and the standard notations of the Nevanlinna value distribution theory.
 See(\cite{h3,y1,y2}).
-In the following, a meromorphic function $f$ means meromorphic in the whole complex plane, and satisfies
+In the following, a meromorphic function $f$ means meromorphic in the whole complex plane.
+Define